Palace of Versailles

 Step into grandeur at Versailles, France.
 Explore the magnificent Palace of Versailles, its stunning gardens, and opulent Hall of Mirrors.
 Delve into French royalty's extravagant lifestyle and history.
 Plan your visit to this UNESCO World Heritage Site near Paris for an unforgettable experience

-Travel Tile The Viking 'Spirit' arrived in Conflans at 11:30PM, so when we woke up, we were already moored.
-Our tour today was the Palace at Versailles, which departed at 8AM - other passengers opted for shopping in Conflans.
+The Viking 'Spirit' arrived in Conflans at 11:30PM, so when we woke up, we were already moored.
+Our tour today was the Palace at Versailles, which departed at 8AM - other passengers opted for a shopping trip to Conflans.
 This was another bus tour, however, it was a short ride of 29 kilometers.

-Once the tour entered the building, we initially stayed with the Viking Tour Group, however due to the immense crowd that day and because the group was moving so slowly, we split away and took the grandparents on our own tour.
+Once the tour entered the building, we initially stayed with the Viking Tour Group, however due to the immense crowd that day and because the group was moving so slowly, we split away and took the grandparents on our own tour (we had previously visited).
 We were able to move more quickly through the Palace, and then we visited the Trianon area and the immense gardens.

 NOTE: You need to Wear comfortable shoes and attire, as there is a lot of walking involved.
 Don't forget water and snacks, as the estate is expansive.
 Lastly, be respectful of the historical site and follow any guidelines to preserve its beauty for future generations.
 With proper planning, a trip to the Palace of Versailles promises an unforgettable experience steeped in history and grandeur.